 Calling all salad lovers!

-Today I’m sharing with you my 4th Trader Joe’s recipe redo/copycat.
-It’s also the 3ooth recipe on the blog, yah!
+Today I’m sharing with you another Trader Joe’s recipe redo/copycat.
 I love Trader Joe’s!
-You can find me there a couple times a week picking stuff up to cook at home or take on the go.
 They have some of the best grab-n-go food and I can’t help but add them to the recipe collection from time to time.

 Once your salad is put together, top with the dressing and give a good toss.
 Wholesome, vibrant and delicious, it’s my kind of wonderful!